 Transit Tunnels to get Sandy repair aid The Brooklyn Battery Tunnel after Superstorm Sandy.
 Photo Credit: Getty Images / Allison Joyce By DAN RIVOLI firstname.lastname@example.org @danrivoli Updated December 4, 2014 8:45 PM Print Share fbShare Tweet Email The Hugh L. Carey and Queens Midtown tunnels are getting $336 million of repairs from federal superstorm Sandy aid, officials announced Thursday.
 The money for the MTA from the Federal Emergency Management Agency will go toward fixing architectural, mechanical and electrical parts and temporary flood walls at entrances, and elevating key equipment, according to federal officials.
 The aid will also cover an emergency generator at the Governors Island ventilation building near the Carey (Brooklyn Battery) tunnel.
 The tunnels, which together see more than 100,000 cars a day, were flooded with about 80 million gallons of water during Sandy.
 "The Brooklyn Battery Tunnel and the Queens Midtown Tunnel are critical thruways for New Yorkers who travel through Brooklyn and Queens," Sen. Kirsten Gillibrand said.
 "This FEMA funding is a great investment that will help provide the resources needed to make critical repairs to support the tunnels."
 By DAN RIVOLI email@example.com @danrivoli Dan covers transportation, politics and general assignment news for amNewYork.
 He is a Staten Island native who lives in Brooklyn.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.